haskellfoundation/tech-proposals/proposals/000-error-messages.md

 progress.
 4. The error-datatypes work has already created lots and lots of error-message constructors.
 Not all of these are well documented or exemplified.
 For example, see https://gitlab.haskell.org/ghc/ghc/-/blob/master/compiler/GHC/Parser/Errors/Types.hs, which contains a few constructors with lovely, detailed documentation and examples, and many, many more that lack these niceties.
 A small army of volunteers could fix this!
 This work does not require nearly as much familiarity with GHC (really, you'd just need to build it and operate the testsuite).
 The HF would source and coordinate the volunteers and track progress.
 5. Structured error text would be a major step forward, but it would need someone dedicated to designing a great system and, likely, implementing it.
-This is, sadly, a large ask, and it might be appropriate for this to be a funded task -- not sure.
-Furthermore, it's hard to see how to easily break this down into smaller, separable sub-tasks.
-The HF would either find a volunteer (or small team of volunteers) to complete this or would consider paying to complete this task, given the expertise required to do it well and the difficulty of breaking it down.
+The first step for the HF would be to facilitate an exploratory conversation among stakeholders to figure out whether this (= structured error text) is a good idea or a bad one.
+(The idea has been floating within GHC for many years, and it powers the interactivity behind Idris's error messages, so it would seem to have *some* merit.)
+Then, if the design exploration agrees that this is worth pursuing, the HF would either find a volunteer (or small team of volunteers) to complete this or would consider paying to complete this task, given the expertise required to do it well and the difficulty of breaking it down.
 6. Now that we have lots of error-message constructors, we can start assigning ID codes to them and then creating web pages that describe each one.
 (This is related to volunteer opportunity 4, documenting the constructors.)
 Once we have structured error text, we can even imagine having special glossary-item components to messages, where users could click on terminology to get linked to a page explaining the term.
 (Examples: "rigid", "infinite type", "superclass", etc.) Setting up a space where this content could be hosted and kept up-to-date would be a great job for a volunteer, as would curating the site generally.
 The HF could establish this website, perform quality